Ramnarayan-Choudhary/GPT_3-image-generation_text-prompt-/README.md

 so in secend part i used the pretrained modle of min_dalle and now i generate a little code to develope images on text response.

-And  dataset are given above
+And some portion  dataset are given above due to larger size of images i can't able to upload here .